 Millaa Millaa Falls

 Milla Milla is up in the Tablelands region.
-The falls are 18.3 m high and at it’s base there is a pool that’s good for swimming.
+The falls are 18.3 m high and at the base there is a pool that’s popular for swimming.
 You can drive to Millaa Milla from Cairns in 1-2 hours, which by Australian standards, is just up the road.

 The Blue Hole